DrThomasAger/smile/README.md

 * No bleedover of prompt language e.g. (: Smile brackets, into response language (Like Markdown or JSON).

-** Solution: Try increasing meta-description of process e.g. "respond now in Markdown, not prompt language", ** Solution: Try removing excess brackets (overly closed sections can sometimes result in imitation, if for example you close every (: Smile bracket the same way every time.
+**Solution:** Try increasing meta-description of process e.g. "respond now in Markdown, not prompt language".

+**Solution:** Try removing excess brackets (overly closed sections can sometimes result in imitation, if for example you close every (: Smile bracket the same way every time.

 * Response language follows the definition and curly braces are fully replaced and not present in the response. e.g. the model says "This is a cat." not "{Describe the image}" or {This is a cat.}.

-** Solution: Explain briefly that "curly braces are placeholders that contain instructions. these placeholders are replaced by text that follows those instructions.
+**Solution:** Explain briefly that "curly braces are placeholders that contain instructions. these placeholders are replaced by text that follows those instructions.

 * All key instructions are followed in every response.
 If a name tag is present, this is guaranteed over multiple turns.

-** **Solution:** It certain instructions need more priority, use [!
+**Solution:** It certain instructions need more priority, use [!
 Emphasis wrappers !], place the instructions at the top and the bottom (the middle is often lost in LLM attention) and if need be, use **BOLD AND CAPS**.

 ## • Why Structure Small Prompts?